A quiet online corner for anxious moments

 Sit down for a short while without extra noise or pressure.

-Take a short pause before your attention gets pulled apart again.
+Shrink the next step into one small thing before your attention gets pulled apart again.

 Tools